 But if you have migraine with aura, you shouldn't use hormonal birth control because of a greater likelihood of strokes.
 Even if you don't have auras, your doctor may not want to prescribe birth control if you're over 35 and you smoke, have high blood pressure or cholesterol, are more than a little overweight, or have diabetes.

 Naproxen (Aleve, Naprosyn) and the triptans most often used to treat menstrual migraine may also help prevent them.
 If you don’t respond to other treatments and you have 4 or more migraine days a month, your doctor may suggest preventive medicines.
-You can take these regularly to reduce the severity or frequency of the headaches or make them less severe.
+You can take these regularly to have fewer of the headaches or make them less severe.
 These could include seizure medicines, blood pressure medicines (like beta-blockers and calcium channel blockers), and some antidepressants.

-Check with your doctor before using any supplements as they are not regulated like prescription medicines and they may contain substances that are not safe.
+Check with your doctor before using any supplements, as they are not regulated like prescription medicines and may have ingredients that are not safe.

-In addition, there are four devices that could help prevent migraines.
-A small headband device called Cefaly has been found to be helpful in preventing migraines in some people.
+Four devices could help prevent migraines.
+A small headband device called Cefaly helps prevent migraines in some people.
 It sends electrical pulses through the forehead to stimulate a nerve linked with migraines.

 SpringTMS is a small magnet that can be placed on the back of your head when a migraine starts.
-Split-second pulses then interrupt the electrical activity migraine brings.
-As a result, your migraine ends or s prevented.
+Split-second pulses interrupt the electrical activity migraine brings.
+This can end or prevent a migraine.

 GammaCore is a handheld device that is placed on the side of the neck above where you can feel your pulse.
-There it sends mild electrical electrical pulses to stop the migraine pain.
-It is not, however, indicated to help prevent migraines.
+It sends mild electrical pulses to stop migraine pain.
+But it’s not intended to prevent migraines.